Coherent spin transport through helical edge states of topological insulator: Results

-In this paper, we propose to overcome this obstacle by using unique properties of helical states existing at the edges of 2D topological insulators, which are materials insulating in the bulk, but exhibiting conducting channels at the surface or at the boundaries.
+We propose to explore unique properties of HES existing at the edges of 2D topological insulators, which are materials insulating in the bulk, but exhibiting conducting channels at the surface or at the boundaries.
 In particular, the 2D topological insulator phase was predicted in HgTe quantum wells \cite{Kane2005,predicted} and confirmed by direct measurements of conductance of the edge states \cite{confirmed} and by the experimental analysis of the non-local transport \cite{Roth2009,Gusev2011,Brune2012,Kononov2015}.
 These states are one-dimensional helical channels where the electron spin projection is connected with its velocity, e.g. electrons traveling in one direction are characterized by spin ``up'', while electrons moving in the opposite direction are characterized by spin ``down''.
-Remarkably, the electron transport via helical edge states (HES) is ideal, in the sense that electrons do not experience backscattering from conventional non-magnetic impurities, similarly to what occurs in edge states of Quantum Hall Effect systems, but without invoking high magnetic fields (for detailed discussion of properties of HES see Refs.~\cite{Hasan2010,Qi2011}).
-Hence, in the absence of magnetic disorder, the boundary states are ballistic and topologically protected from external perturbations.
-Due to this key advantage a spin, which travels along edge does not relax, so that such states are very promising candidates for quantum spin networking.
+Remarkably, the electron transport via HES is ideal, in the sense that electrons do not experience backscattering from conventional non-magnetic impurities, similarly to what occurs in edge states of Quantum Hall Effect systems, but without invoking high magnetic fields (for detailed discussion of properties of HES see Refs.~\cite{Hasan2010,Qi2011}).